 Yes, weather patterns have changed due to global warming.
 The models no longer work very well.

 There’s a theory that isn’t widely accepted, in part I think because narrow-minded scientists can’t grasp the fullness of the theory.
-The theory is that there have been multiple large meteor hits throughout the life of the planet – which wasn’t accepted at all when the book was written.
+The theory is that there have been multiple large meteor hits throughout the life of the solar system – which wasn’t accepted at all when the book was written.
 Velikovsky’s “Worlds in Collision.”
-They laughed at him because he related Greek mythology to the planets they named their gods after.
-Velikovsky’s theory was that in human time there was a near miss by a large celestial body that visibly changed the courses of the planets.
-He specifically talked about the effect of a large meteor entering the atmosphere of earth.
-Do you remember the long sonic boom that the space shuttle Columbia made as it hurtled across the sky?
+They laughed at him because he related Greek Mythology to the planets they named their gods after.
+Velikovsky’s theory was that in human time there was at least one near miss by a large celestial body that visibly changed the courses of the planets.
+He specifically talked about the sound made by a large meteor entering the atmosphere of earth.
+Do you remember the sonic boom from the meteor that hurtled across the sky over Russia in February 2013?
 Nobody in biblical times would have heard anything that loud before.
 The loudest thing they might have heard is trumpets.
 So that’s what they’d call the sound.
 The Greeks heard or described the sound as “typhooooo” and invented the monster Typhon around it.
 You recognize the word typhoon as a terrible storm.

 I think some brain cells died and are releasing this stuff.

 Velikovsky had celestial bodies bouncing around the solar system like billiard balls.
 That’s why scientists laugh at him.
-But there’s a possibility that Greek Mythology was based on multiple occurances of a comet flyby, not one huge cosmic cataclysm.
-Joshua Fit the Battle of Jericho.
+But there’s a possibility that Greek Mythology was based on multiple occurrences of a comet flyby, not one huge cosmic cataclysm.

 What are the chances that a large meteor would hit the earth just as Israelites were attacking a fortress.
 VERY slim except they were pretty much constantly attacking somebody during that time period and most of their attacks weren’t accompanied by trumpets.